 Bestselling cookbook author Mark Bittman concocted perhaps the best chocolate pudding recipe you’ll ever try, and it doesn’t contain a drop of milk.
 Zen makes refrigerated vegan pudding cups made from soy milk and almond milk.

 - Any restaurant menu offerings designated as vegan are likewise dairy-free.

 - There are hundreds of vegan products, from chocolate to frozen foods, that can further help you transition to a dairy-free lifestyle.

-So even if you have no interest in becoming vegan, the foods and resources marketed to vegans can help you to go dairy-free.
-Every time you try something that’s vegan, that’s one more dairy-free item you can potentially add to your diet.
+So even if you would never go vegan, the foods and resources marketed to vegans can help you to go dairy-free.
+Every time you try something that’s vegan, you’ve found yet another dairy-free item you can add to your diet.

 Calcium and Dairy-Free Diets

 It’s important for everyone—meat eaters, ovo-lacto vegetarians, and vegans alike—to read up on nutrition to ensure their diet isn’t deficient in any nutrients.

 Most dairy products are rich in calcium, but dairy is absolutely not the only rich source of this nutrient.
 Other excellent calcium sources include:

 - some leafy greens